Thinking about Law: The Importance of How We Attend and of Context

 - The importance of context, of the whole, and of understanding why the question is being asked.

-Clarity, certainty, definition and precise analysis are protected, not undermined, by an appreciation of the implicit, the uncertain, the ambiguous, complexity and the limits of text when those matters cannot be avoided.
+Clarity, certainty, definition and precise analysis are protected, not undermined, by an appreciation of the implicit, the uncertain, the ambiguous and the limits of text when those matters cannot be avoided.
 Not to appreciate and recognise these matters in thought and expression when they cannot be avoided only creates a false and arbitrary so-called-certainty which gives a felt sense of artificiality in textual expression that crumbles against reality.
+Indeed an appreciation of this reveals or uncovers the reality that uncertainty is a part of certainty.
+Scientists have come to terms with this since the end of self-referential Newtonian physics and the appreciation of the embedded uncertainties of quantum physics.

 Almost all important legal concepts are not fully and precisely definable, and have only real meaning in context.
-All are to be more fully understood by being built around by expression in explicit text, but all are, to a significant degree, experiential, rooted in human emotion or feeling and understood and judged only by an appreciation of the implicit, and in their context.
-The binding foundational conceptions of honesty, loyalty, fairness, mercy, common sense, human decency and the dignity of the individual that inform legal principle are likewise indefinable exhaustively, and are fundamentally contextual.
+All are to be more fully understood by being built around by expression in explicit text, but all are, to a significant degree, experiential, rooted in human emotion or feeling and understood and judged by an appreciation of the implicit, and in their context.
+The binding foundational conceptions of honesty, loyalty, fairness, mercy, common sense, practicality, human decency, the dignity of the individual and the protection of society that inform legal principle are indefinable exhaustively, and are fundamentally contextual.

 Let me now illustrate the above by reflecting upon some different legal problems.